-Our products are on display at Flyboy Accessories, booth 644, diagonally across the way from Van’s Aircraft out at the Homebuilt Aircraft vendor’s area.
+The Flyleds team will have our products on display along with the crew at Flyboy Accessories at booth 644, diagonally across the way from Van’s Aircraft out at the Homebuilt Aircraft vendor’s area.
 Look for all the flashing lights!

 Our Seven Stars lights continue to receive praise from anyone who flies with them.
 Customer Mike M recently sent us this amazing message: